dwburdick/u-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

-To play this simple HTML5 game, download all files into on directory and open index.html.
+To play this simple HTML5 game, download all files into one directory and open index.html.

 You will be given the option to select one of five different character sprites.